Skip to main content

 Oboe double reed (detail opening) Marcel Ponseele, Brussels, 2022, inv.
 2022.0167.001

-An oboe d’amore – or hautbois d’amour – from our collections had since long lost its double reed.
-The reed, essential for producing sound, had in fact disappeared since the instrument was acquired in the 1880s.
-Unfortunately, it is not unusual for our instruments to be missing a reed, or a mouthpiece.
-These smaller, detachable and fragile components have often been changed several times by the musicians themselves and may have become separated from their instrument over the course of their history.
+An oboe d’amore - or hautbois d’amour - from MIM’s collections had long lost its double reed.
+The reed, essential for producing sound, had in fact disappeared shortly after the instrument was acquired in 1883.
+Unfortunately, it is not unusual for wind instruments to be missing a reed or a mouthpiece.
+These small, detachable and fragile components have often been replaced several times by the musicians themselves and may have become separated from their instrument over the course of its history.

 To give the public a correct reading of an object on display, it is preferable to show it with all its attributes.
 But this is not always possible, for example because of the state of conservation of a given instrument or a lack of reliable knowledge, and an object may then be presented “as is”.
-In the present case, it was decided to give back a double reed to Johann Heinrich Eichentopf’s oboe d’amore, dating from the second quarter of the 18th century.
-It was made as it was in those days, using reed, brass, linen thread and beeswax.
-Marcel Ponseele and Stefaan Verdegem, two musicians who specialise in historical oboes, have joined forces at our museum to produce this historical reed.
+In this case, it was decided to give a new double reed to Johann Heinrich Eichentopf’s oboe d’amore, dating from the second quarter of the 18th century.
+It was made as it would have been at the time, using reed, brass, linen thread and beeswax.
+Marcel Ponseele and Stefaan Verdegem, two musicians who specialise in historical oboes, joined forces at the museum to produce this historical reed.
 Marcel also makes oboes with his brother Francis.
-And Stefaan, in addition to his teaching and concert activities, has produced a catalogue raisonné of the oboes in the MIM (http://brusselsmimoboecollection.kcb.be/).
+Stefaan, in addition to his teaching and concert activities, has produced a catalogue raisonné of the oboes in the MIM (http://brusselsmimoboecollection.kcb.be).

 Making an oboe double reed requires the right materials, the right tools and, above all, know-how and a little patience.
-While oboists, even those playing on modern oboes, usually make their own reeds, making a historical reed, without the help of machines, is very much a craft.
-The main stages, which can be seen in the film we made in the restoration workshop, are summarised here.
+While oboists - even those playing on modern oboes - usually make their own reeds, crafting a historical reed, without the help of machines, is truly a craft.
+The main stages, which can be seen in the film made in the MIM’s restoration workshop, are summarised here.

-The oboe d’amore is longer than the ‘normal’ oboe and is tuned a third lower, in A. It has a conical bore and, as we have seen, a double reed.
-It is most often recognised by its typical bulb- or pear-shaped bell, known as the Liebesfuss or pavillon d’amour (love bell, literally), although it is also available with a normally flared bell.
-Its tone is softer than that of the oboe, both warm and melancholic, and that is probably why it is associated with the words ‘amore’, ‘amour’, and ‘Liebe’.
+The oboe d’amore is longer than the standard oboe and is tuned a third lower, in A. It has a conical bore and, as we have seen, a double reed.
+It is most often recognised by its distinctive bulb- or pear-shaped bell, known as the Liebesfuss or pavillon d’amour (literally: love bell), although it may also have a normally flared bell.
+Its tone is softer than that of the oboe – both warm and melancholic – and is therefore associated with the words amore, amour, and Liebe.

-In the first half of the eighteenth century, it was in vogue in German-speaking countries.
-Johann Sebastian Bach wrote several fine works and passages for the instrument, as did other composers such as Christoph Graupner and Georg Philipp Telemann.
-As tastes changed – or maybe because love only lasts for a while –, the oboe d’amore fell out of fashion in the 1740s and had practically disappeared by the end of the century.
-It was not until the end of the Romantic period and the rediscovery of Bach’s works that this instrument was also rediscovered.
+In the first half of the 18th century, the instrument was very popular in German-speaking countries.
+Johann Sebastian Bach wrote several beautiful works and passages for it, as did other composers such as Christoph Graupner and Georg Philipp Telemann.
+As musical tastes changed – or maybe because love only lasts so long – the oboe d’amore fell out of fashion in the 1740s and had practically disappeared by the end of the century.
+It was not until the end of the Romantic era and the rediscovery of Bach’s music that the instrument re-emerged.
 It was subsequently modernised, fitted with additional keys, and regularly integrated into symphony orchestras.
-The man who was to become the first curator of the MIM, Victor-Charles Mahillon (1841-1924), played a major role in the instrument’s revival.
-It was with full knowledge of the facts that he bought this instrument in 1883.
+The man who would become the first curator of the MIM, Victor-Charles Mahillon (1841–1924), played a key role in the instrument’s revival.
+He therefore purchased this example with full knowledge of its value, in 1883.

-We hope you enjoy rediscovering the instrument and its new reed in the display case on the +1 floor of the museum, as well as the making of the reed in our home-made video hereunder.
+We hope you enjoy (re)discovering the instrument and its new reed in the display case on the +1 floor of the museum, as well as the making-of film below.

 Text: Géry Dumoulin